Accueil

 The diversity of activities and actors reflects the importance of insurance mechanisms in the functioning of industrial and post-industrial societies as tools for managing the risks they generate.
 Present in both public and private insurance systems, these mechanisms have traditionally been guided by principles of solidarity and various pooling techniques.
 In recent years, however, insurance appears to be undergoing profound transformations due to evolving economic activities leading to the emergence of new risks, as well as the maturation of technologies that challenge long-standing solidarity principles and pooling techniques.

-The emergence of new risks can be observed at two levels:
+The emergence of new risks can be observed At Two Levels:

 • At the macroeconomic — even planetary — level: where Ulrich Beck described in the 1980s and 1990s “risk societies,” in which risk becomes omnipresent, academic literature now interprets the current era as the Anthropocene (Steffen, Crutzen, and McNeill 2007; Schuilenburg and Peeters 2017).
-The globalisation of climate and environmental risks goes hand in hand with recognition of the difficulty of mitigating them (Bovari, Giraud, and Mc Isaac 2018).
+The globalization of climate and environmental risks goes hand in hand with recognition of the difficulty of mitigating them (Bovari, Giraud, and McIsaac 2018).

 Big data technologies, which enable both mass data collection and processing through increasingly powerful algorithms, have further reshaped the insurance landscape.
-With increasingly granular information, it is now possible to apply statistical models at the individual level, a practice unimaginable in earlier periods.
+With increasingly granular information, it is now possible to apply statistical models at the Individual Level, a practice unimaginable in earlier periods.

 Objectives